argilla-io/argilla/docs/reference/webapp/dataset_list.md

 The list consists of following columns:

 - **Name**: The name of the dataset, can be sorted alphabetically.
-- **Workspace**: A filtrable column in which the datasets of one or different workspaces can be chosen to be seen.
+- **Workspace**: A filtrable column showing the workspace to which the dataset belongs.
 - **Task**: The [task](../../guides/task_examples.ipynb) of the dataset.
 This is a filtrable column.
 - **Tags**: User defined tags for the dataset.
 - **Created at**: When was the dataset first logged by the client.